Crohn's Drugs That Target Your Immune System

 - Vedolizumab (Entyvio)

-Due to their targeted nature, biologic treatments tend to cause fewer side effects than other drugs used for Crohn's disease.
+Yes.
+But because of the way they work, they tend to cause fewer problems than other drugs used for Crohn's disease.

-Your doctor will still monitor you carefully, especially for signs of infection.
+Your doctor will still watch you carefully, especially for signs of infection.
 Although rare, lymphoma and blood disorders can happen.

-Before taking biologics, let your doctor know if you have a heart condition or a disease affecting the nervous system.
+Before you take one of these drugs, let your doctor know if you have a heart condition or a disease that affects your nervous system.

-You may have side effects at the injection site, such as:
+You may have side effects at the injection site, like: